How to Stop Floorboards from Creaking

 We have all experienced that annoying creaking floorboard.
 This guide will tell you how to stop floorboards from creaking, so you can live in peace again!

 Creaking floorboards are especially annoying if you are trying not to disturb someone who is sleeping.
-Unfortunately it is something that gets worse over time.
+Unfortunately, it is something that gets worse over time.
 Although a squeaking floor can be very annoying, most people choose to ignore the problem.
-Such an issue is usually ignored because it is hard to see the floor, and therefore easily correct the problem.
+Such an issue is usually ignored because it is hard to see the floorboards, and therefore not easy to correct the problem.
 When walking across a carpeted floor and you hear a creaking sound, it is from the subfloor underneath.
-Sub floors can be constructed of wood planks, plywood, or chip board this is laid over floor joists.
+Sub floors can be constructed of wood planks, plywood, or chip board that have been laid over the floor joists.

 Types of House Floorboards

-Typically homes in the UK have concrete floors downstairs, usually in the form of concrete beams and blocks.
+In general, homes in the UK have concrete floors downstairs usually in the form of concrete beams and blocks.
 Timber floors are usually used upstairs.
 In fact, this has been the standard since the Victorian era.

 Chipboard flooring is very common in house builds when it comes to upper floors.
 This engineered wood is manufactured from wood chips along with a suitable binder, then pressed into boards.
 Compared to other options such a plywood boards, chip boards are very inexpensive.
 If buying chipboard for your home sub floor, you must buy ones especially for flooring.
-A common board used is 22 mm chipboard tongue and grove, 2400mm x 600mm (8ft x 2ft)
+A common board used is 22mm thick x 2400mm x 600mm (8ft x 2ft) chipboard tongue and grove, such as the one below from the Amazon store.

 Identify the Problem Area